dakrauth/django-vanilla-extract/docs/api/base-views.md

 ## RedirectView

-For completeness, Django's standard `RedirectView` is included in the `django-vanilla-views` package.
+For completeness, Django's standard `RedirectView` is included in the `django-vanilla-extract` package.
 The class does not have any implementation or API differences from Django's implementation.

 You should [refer to the Django documentation][redirect-view-docs] for further information.